 The adoption of Science Based Targets (SBTs) offers a new ‘litmus test’ when it comes to corporate carbon credibility and climate risk management.
 These provide an evidence base for targeted action on emission cuts, enabling businesses to be more ambitious in their sustainability leadership.
 This is also a shared value proposition.
 As well as helping to limit global warming to 1.5°C, organizations actively managing in this way achieve a superior ROI than non-committed companies, including the spurring of innovation in low-carbon products, technologies and services.
 To navigate SBT journey challenges, 6 key steps are recommended from approval right through to engagement with peers.

 Bridging the gaps between aspiration and action, perception and reality, and differing perceptions across business, consumers and employees is also key.
-Schneider Electric’s UK based research reflects a prioritization gap between big business and SMEs, with the former most focused on digitalisation and sustainability, and the latter more concerned for short term operational efficiencies and reliability.
+Schneider Electric’s UK based research reflects a prioritization gap between big business and SMEs, with the former most focused on digitalization and sustainability, and the latter more concerned for short term operational efficiencies and reliability.

 Priorities for SMEs vs Large Businesses